CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/Testing-a-Map-for-Capture-the-Flag.md

 - Disable `Creative Mode` to play the game.
 You can turn off `Enable Damage` as well.
 - Enable the `WorldEdit` mod by pressing `Select Mods` and double-clicking the `WorldEdit` mod to enable it.
 - Then click `Play Game` to begin.

+> If you find yourself encountering issues while testing, please refer [Troubleshooting](Troubleshooting.md).
+For problems other than the ones mentioned in [Troubleshooting](Troubleshooting.md) (making sure your Minetest client is **up-to-date**), you can contact the Map Author in your [review](#7-posting-your-review) on GitHub regarding it or get support through links in the [Welcome Page](starter-topic.md).

 ### 4. Selecting the Map
 > You will need the `ctf_admin` privilege to run most of the commands in this handbook.
 So, grant yourself the privs using `/grantme ctf_admin`.
 If you would like other privileges such as `fly`, `nolcip`, `fast`, etc., you can run `/grantme all`.